 - Make three classic Italian recipes from scratch in a Tuscan kitchen

 - Enjoy a meal and wine after your class

-	Learn to cook a classic Tuscan meal and have a dinner with good Tuscan wine.
+Learn to cook a classic Tuscan meal and have dinner with good Tuscan wine.

-	This is a Small group course for food lovers that is held in the heart of Florence city centre.
+This is a small group course for food lovers that is held in the heart of Florence city center.
 This is how one can find out about Tuscan and Florentine culture by being taught some of its celebrated food, wine traditions.
-On this course you can learn to cook a classic Tuscan meal.
+In this course, you can learn to cook a classic Tuscan meal.

-	In a top class cookery school you will be able to make a four-course meal (starter, first course, second course and dessert) under the expert guidance of a multilingual chef.
-The course will be followed by dinner with the dishes you have prepared, accompanied by a good Tuscan wine and a fun and friendly atmosphere.
+In a top-class cookery school, you will be able to make a four-course meal (starter, first course, second course, and dessert) under the expert guidance of a multilingual chef.
+The course will be followed by dinner with the dishes you have prepared, accompanied by good Tuscan wine and a fun and friendly atmosphere.